Table of contents

 CMD npm run serve

 As a best practice, the recommended way to build containers is: one container equals one process.
-Which can avoid problems when it comes to managing them as [2] describes in the section “Decouple applications”.
+Which can avoid problems when it comes to managing them as (DockerHub, n.d.) describes in the section “Decouple applications”.
+This means that each container should run a single service, such as a web server, a database, or a message broker.
+This approach allows for better scalability, maintainability, and flexibility in deploying and managing applications for local development.

 Usually, docker-compose is the next step when building services to use with docker, though developers tend to skip the first step which is to understand how the image works and then move on to compose.